Ander Yoldi

-Ander Yoldi Aizagar (born 9 September 2000) is a Spanish professional footballer who plays for CA Osasuna B. Mainly a left winger, he can also play as a forward.
+Ander Yoldi Aizagar (born 9 September 2000) is a Spanish professional footballer.
+Mainly a left winger, he can also play as a forward.

 Career

 Born in Pamplona, Yoldi began his career with the youth sides of CA Osasuna, before finishing his formation with CD Pamplona.
 He made his senior debut with the latter on 8 March 2019, coming on as a second-half substitute in a 3–1 Tercera División home win over CD Alesves.

 Yoldi scored his first senior goal on 4 May 2019, netting the equalizer in a 2–1 away loss to CF Ardoi FE.
 In September 2020, he moved to Segunda División B side UD Mutilvera.

 On 28 May 2021, Yoldi returned to Osasuna on a one-year contract, being assigned to the reserves in Segunda División RFEF.
 In October, however, he suffered a knee injury, being sidelined for the remainder of the season (which ended in promotion for the B's); the Rojillos also offered him a one-year extension.

 Yoldi became an undisputed starter for the B-side during the 2023–24 campaign, where he scored a career-best 12 goals.
 On 29 May 2024, he extended his link until 2026, being promoted to the main squad, but was loaned to Segunda División side Córdoba CF on 8 August.

 Yoldi made his professional debut on 16 August 2024, replacing Adilson late into a 1–0 away loss to CD Mirandés.
 He scored his first professional goal ten days later, netting a last-minute equalizer in a 2–2 home draw against Burgos CF.